moq-wg/moq-transport/draft-lcurley-warp.md

 ## Decoder
 The decoder will receive multiple objects in parallel and out of order.

-Objects arrive in delivery order, but media usually needs to be processed in decode order.
+Objects arrive in send order, but media usually needs to be processed in decode order.
 The decoder SHOULD use a buffer to reassmble objects into decode order and it SHOULD skip objects after a configurable duration.
 The amount of time the decoder is willing to wait for an object (buffer duration) is what ultimately determines the end-to-end latency.